rOpenGov/rqog/vignettes/rqog_tutorial.md

 ### Basic Data

 Basic data has a limited selection of most common indicators incluiding totally 143 variables.
-Below is an example on how to extract data on human development index and Democracy (Freedom House/Polity) index from BRIC-countries from 1990 to 2010 and plot it.
+Below is an example on how to extract data on human development index and Democracy (Freedom House/Polity) index from BRIC-countries from 1990 to 2010 and plo

 ```r